 - As soon as I left my former job, I was deregistered from my health insurance.
 Although I wanted to keep paying for it, they didn’t allow me.
 Long story short, my wife and I were left alone without insurance.
 We had to use travel insurance during this period.

 - Although I already provided them proof of my skills on my first visa application, they required me to prove everything again.
-I had to take the TOEFL test and prove once again that I had a decent English level.
+I had to take the TOEFL test and prove once again that I had a professional level of English.

 From the economic standpoint, the state just wasted 5 months of my tax contributions where I could have been paying happily (taxes are quite high in Austria compared to Brazil).
 The state could also have lost a good contributor, since I could have changed my mind, decided not to continue with the visa application and move back to my country.

-I got the visa 2 weeks ago and I don't regret accepting the new job, but I don't think I would do the visa application again.
-If I have to go thorough this whole visa process once more, I would rather move back to my country and work remote.
+I got my new visa 2 weeks ago and I don’t regret accepting the new job, but I don’t think I would do the visa application again.
+If I have to go through this whole visa process once more, I would rather move back to my country and work remote.

 Of course I am talking about my experience in Austria.
-For some countries it might be different.
-What I think is important to consider is the potential of attracting skilled workers (which means, good tax payers) that some countries are just ignoring and with remote work on the rise, people don't even have to think about this whole visa trouble.
+For other countries it will most probably be different.
+What I think is important to consider is the potential of attracting skilled workers (which means, good tax payers) that some countries are just ignoring and with remote work on the rise, people don’t even have to think about this whole visa trouble.
 At the end, everyone loses.